 “The attorney shortage is particularly acute in our rural counties, where sometimes they don’t even have a single lawyer to take a case,” Ziegler said.
 “When we cannot provide members of the public who are exercising their constitutional right to be represented by counsel with an attorney, access to justice is seriously compromised.”

 In June, Ziegler launched a committee of judges and attorneys from around the state aimed at recommending solutions.
-She said one promising development is a Rural Clerkship Program, funded by the State Bar, which placed its first cohort of 16 law students from Wisconsin and Minnesota into paid summer jobs in rural communities.
+She said another promising development is the State Bar of Wisconsin’s Rural Clerkship Program, which placed its first cohort of 16 law students from Wisconsin and Minnesota into paid summer jobs in rural communities.
 The Bar announced last month that the program will continue in 2025.

 Ziegler said that because the attorney shortage is not limited to Wisconsin, the committee is studying incentive programs in other states.